EXPERT TREATMENT, HOPE AND HEALING

 Will I be seeing a male or female therapist?

 No, chartered physiotherapists are autonomous professionals and are trained in assessing and diagnosing physical problems.
-If you have private medical insurance you should contact them before attending physiotherapy as they may require a referral from your doctor or consultant to validate your treatment.
+If you have private medical insurance you should make contact before attending physiotherapy as they may require a referral from your doctor or consultant to authorise your treatment.